Casea: Phylogeny

 In the first phylogenetic analysis of Caseidae published in 2008, Casea broilii occupies a basal position within the caseidae, but is however more derived than Oromycter.

 Below the first cladogram of Caseidae published by Maddin et al. in 2008.

 A phylogenetic analysis made by Benson shows a similar position for Casea broilii.
 This analysis also confirms the paraphyly of the genus Casea.

 Below the phylogenetic analysis of Caseasauria published by Benson in 2012.

 A study published in 2015 by Romano & Nicosia, and including almost all the Caseidae (with the exception of Alierasaurus ronchii from Sardinia, considered too fragmentary), shows a similar position for Casea broilii.
 C. nicholsi is recovered as a more derived taxon, closer to the genera Caseoides and Caseopsis than to Casea broilii.

 Below the most pasimonious phylogenetic analysis published by Romano & Nicosia in 2015.

-In the phylogenetic analysis published in 2022 by Werneburg and colleagues, Casea broilii is positioned between Oromycter and “Casea” nicholsi.
+In the phylogenetic analysis published in 2022 by Werneburg and colleagues, Casea broilii is positioned between Oromycter and "Casea" nicholsi.
 The latter occupies a more basal position than in the cladogram of Romano and Nicosia, being recovered as a more basal taxon than the genus Euromycter.

 Below is the cladogram published by Werneburg and colleagues in 2022.

 Paleobiology

+Feeding and diet

-Feeding and dietCasea represents one of the first large and highly successful herbivores among terrestrial reptiles.
-Among vertebrates this feeding strategy can be subdivided into many categories, including folivory, frugivory, granivory but among early terrestrial vertebrates, it is feeding on leaves, stems, roots and rhizomes.
-Herbivorous use massive crushing dentition on the palate and mandibles.
-Caseids belong to the most basal clade of synapside, the Caseasauria, which also includes the small carnivorous eothrydids.
+Casea represents one of the first large and highly successful herbivores among terrestrial synapsids.
+Among vertebrates this feeding strategy can be subdivided into many categories, including folivory, frugivory, and granivory but among early terrestrial vertebrates, it is feeding on leaves, stems, roots and rhizomes.
+Herbivores use massive crushing dentition on the palate and mandibles.
+Caseids belong to the most basal clade of synapside, the Caseasauria, which also includes the small carnivorous eothyrdids.
 In the case of Caseids, herbivory is indicated by the presence of a massive rib cage in the thoracic and dorsal regions, and the expanded trunk extends posteriorly to the pelvic girdle, with large ribs fused to the lumbar vertebrae.
 This suggests that this feeding strategy originated sometime between the late Pennsylvanian and the Early Permian.
 Some Caseids show dental specializations, with leaf-like large serrations being present in the marginal dentition.